 The course could be divided into two parts.
 The stretch from Three to Eight play along the lower-lying part of the property.
 The first two holes and last nine are routed on the property's higher ground.

 One - a warm handshake from an old friend is how Tom Watson described the first hole.
-Under 300 yards and downhill, the temptation may be to overpower it.
+Under 300 yards and downhill, the temptation may be to try to overpower it.
 Ease into the round with a gentle tee shot and don't be long.
 The runaway, infinity green is best respected and played using the ground game.

 Four - The hole which changed inland golf and altered the collective thought of architecture theory.
 See The Fried Egg's article on the centreline bunkers and Evalu18's article on other aspects of its components.